 Irritable bowel syndrome (IBS) is a common digestive disorder that results in diarrhea, constipation, or both, as well as bloating, gas and abdominal pain.
 It’s estimated that 5-10% of the world’s population – or roughly half a billion people - has IBS.

 IBS is a complex disorder resulting in a wide spectrum of symptom severity across patients.
 IBS does not reduce lifespan but does contribute to substantial healthcare costs and reduced quality of life.
-While research is ongoing to determine best treatment strategies, a dietary protocol called the Low FODMAP Diet, is at the forefront of IBS symptom management.
+While research is ongoing to determine the best treatment strategies, a dietary protocol called the Low FODMAP Diet, is at the forefront of IBS symptom management.

 What Is The Low FODMAP Diet?